10 Things to Do in Amsterdam in Spring

 The Albert Cuyp market and the Westerstraat market are the most atmospheric; however, the Bloemenmarkt is a must-see in spring.
 This historic flower market is the best place to buy tulip bulbs in Amsterdam or garden-themed souvenirs.
 If, on the other hand, you're looking for variety, the Saturday markets on Kinkerstraat, Noordermarkt and Lindengracht are the place to go.

-While the Albert Cuyp daily market is the top market, it's often too crowded in spring, so don't focus all your visit on this one.
+While the daily market on Albert Cuyp is the top market, it tends to be too crowded in spring, so don't focus all your visit on this one.

-11. Experience Remembrance and Liberation Day in Amsterdam
+11. Experience Amsterdam on Remembrance and Liberation Day

 Preparing for the Floating Concert| ©José D